oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * Good UI/UX design

 **Suggested milestones**:
-1. Make it possible for translators to upload multiple audio files at a time for a single card, and automatically (or allow them to) match audio files to the correct place.
+1. Make it possible for translators to upload multiple audio files at a time for a single card, and automatically match audio files to the correct place (or allow them to do this manually).
-2. Cache recorded audio so that translators can easily play audio after uploading it.
+2. Cache recorded audio, so that translators can easily check their work by playing audio after uploading it.
 3. Enable multiple translators to work in parallel without losing their draft changes.

 ***